 - Visit the ‘Admin’ panel and Import a Container

 - Use our readymade JSON template file to import some template tags.

-- Open the ‘cHTML Cookie Consent’ Tag and replace the data-domain-script with your own (you can get hold of this in your OneTrust account).
+- Open the ‘cHTML Cookie Consent’ Tag and replace the data-domain-script with your own (you can get hold of this in the ‘Production Scripts’ section of your OneTrust account).
 Save the change.

 As far as basic setup goes, that’s it!
 Your cookie banner will now display on all pages of your site until your users define their cookie preferences.